 Fast forward to the internet age and most modern companies – regardless of size, industry or niche – have access to tools and systems that allow them to implement highly-targeted campaigns that zero in on very specific customers.
 Not only that, but they can measure their results to understand precisely what’s happening on the ground floor.

 One of the favorite measurements is something called Customer Acquisition Cost, or CAC.
-And if you want to gain more clarity into the efficacy of your own marketing, advertising, and growth strategies, we’d highly recommend learning more about your own CAC, so that you can optimize it for greater profitability.
+And if you want to gain more clarity into the efficacy of your own marketing, advertising, and growth strategies, we’d highly recommend learning more about your own Customer Acquisition Cost(CAC), so that you can optimize it for greater profitability.

 Businesses and investors alike want to see customer acquisition costs be as low as possible.
 The lower the cost, the higher the profitability – it’s as simple as that.